scottyler89/dclustval/README.md

 Note that if you use our count splitting repository, you should also site the original authors who came up with the count-splitting idea: https://arxiv.org/abs/2207.00554

+There's a tutorial below, but if you want function level documentation, feel free to head over to [Read The Docs!](https://dclustval.readthedocs.io/en/latest/index.html)

 ### How do I get set up? ###